variantd/lfviz/README.md

 ### 4\.
 Deactivating the Environment

-When you are finished working on the project, you can exit the virtual environment:
+When you are finished, you can exit the virtual environment:

 ```bash
 deactivate